prakaa/phd_thesis/source/09_intro.md

 **[Chapter @sec:reserves]** focuses on understanding balancing flexibility *capabilities* available in scheduling timeframes as VRE and storage become a larger part of system resource mixes.
 In this chapter, I first provide an overview of how balancing flexibility is enabled and procured in the NEM before describing a methodology to quantify available reserves and footroom across deployment horizons for various resource types.
 I then quantify the available reserves and footroom in two regions of the NEM for existing resource mixes in 2020 and potential resources mixes in 2025, with two scenarios for the latter.
 From the findings of this case study, I explore the role of reserve products in securing balancing flexibility. **[Appendix @sec:appendix-reserves_assumptions]** outlines the sources for key input data and assumptions, and provides further details regarding how these data were used in the analysis.

 **[Chapter @sec:info]** explores how future pricing information and market participant operational strategies affect the *deployability* of balancing flexibility from energy storage resources.
 In this chapter, I first summarise market information, participation and clearing processes in the NEM in addition to providing context on grid-scale energy storage resource deployment, operation and market participation to date.
-Then, in a case study of the NEM, I examine errors in the NEM's centralised price forecasts, propose a hypothesis to explain increasing divergence and the occurrence of price swings in these forecasts, and subsequently use the same centralised price forecasts to schedule a variety of battery energy storage systems for wholesale energy market arbitrage to assess the impact of imperfect foresight on arbitrage revenues.
+Then, in a case study of the NEM, I examine errors in the NEM's centralised price forecasts, propose a hypothesis to explain increasing divergence and the occurrence of price swings in these forecasts, and subsequently use these same forecasts to schedule a variety of battery energy storage systems for wholesale energy market arbitrage to assess the impact of imperfect foresight on arbitrage revenues.
 I conclude by discussing changes to market participant scheduling and market design that could maximise the balancing value of resources such as battery energy storage systems. **[Appendix @sec:appendix-milps]** presents the mixed-integer linear program formulations used in the storage modelling in [Chapter @sec:info], and **[Appendix @sec:appendix-discounting]** describes the methodology used to model a storage scheduler discounting price forecasts (one of the formulations used in the storage modelling in [Chapter @sec:info] and described in [Appendix @sec:appendix-milps]).

 **[Chapter @sec:conclusion]** concludes the thesis.
 In this chapter, I summarise the contributions of this thesis and highlight avenues for further work.